Uchebuzz/Uchebuzz/README.md

 ## Hello there 👋
 <br>
-I'm a seasoned Data scientist and Technical Writer.
+I'm a seasoned Data scientist and Technical Author.

 <p align="left">